Understanding the Swiss Business Visa Landscape

 - Incomplete employment history

-This process takes approximately 10 minutes at the VFS center.
-Biometrics remain valid for 59 months across all Schengen countries—a time-saver for frequent travelers.
+This biometric collection takes approximately 10 minutes at the VFS center.
+The data remains valid across all Schengen countries for 59 months—a time-saver for frequent travelers.
+Arrive at the VFS Global center at least 15-20 minutes early with your appointment letter.

 Step 4: Submit Application and Pay Fees